hassanmehmood-fol/Student_Management_System/README.md

 The server will be available at `http://localhost:8000/`

-## Admin Panel
+- Access Django admin at: `http://localhost:8000/admin/` (standard Django admin)
 - Access Django admin at: `http://localhost:8000/admin/`
 - Manage Users, Courses, Teachers, Enrollments, Schedules, and Notifications

-## API Endpoints (Available)
+## API overview (what is implemented)

-- **Admin**: `/admin/` - Django admin panel
-- **Swagger Documentation**: `/swagger/` - Interactive API documentation (when running)
+- Swagger UI: GET `/swagger/` (interactive API docs)
+- Redoc: GET `/redoc/`
+- Admin panel: `/admin/` (Django admin UI)

-Implemented API endpoints (currently wired in project):
+User/API endpoints currently wired in the code (match the implementation):

-- Register: POST /api/user/register/
-  - Body JSON: {"username": "user1", "email": "user@example.com", "password": "Passw0rd!", "role": "student"}
-- Login: POST /api/user/login/
-  - Body JSON: {"email": "user@example.com", "password": "Passw0rd!"}
-  - Returns: access and refresh JWT tokens and user info
+- POST `/api/user/login/` — user login (email + password) — returns JSON with `access` and `refresh` JWT tokens and basic user info.

+Admin-only endpoints (permission class `IsCustomAdmin` required — user.role must be `admin`):

+- POST `/api/admin/create-user/` — admin creates a user (username, email, role, first/last name).
+This _is_ present in `admin.views.AdminCreateUserView`.
+- GET `/api/admin/user-list/` — list users (supports `?role=teacher` or `?role=student` to filter)
+- `/api/admin/courses/` — ModelViewSet for courses (list, create, retrieve, update, partial_update, destroy)
+- `/api/admin/teachers/` — read-only list/detail of users with role `teacher` including their `courses`
+- `/api/admin/students/` — admin student CRUD endpoints

+Note: The README previously claimed a public register endpoint at `/api/user/register/` — there is no such endpoint in the current code.
+If you want public self-registration, add a registration view/route.

 Notes about admin endpoints: the project contains an admin view to create users programmatically (admin/create-user) but the admin API URL is not currently exposed in `admin/urls.py` or included in the project's `urls.py`.
 If you want an admin API endpoint, add a path such as `/api/admin/create-user/` in `admin/urls.py` and include it in the project URLs.

 ## Authentication
-- Uses JWT token-based authentication
-- Include token in Authorization header: `Authorization: Bearer <your_token>`
+- Login returns JWT access & refresh tokens.
+Include tokens in HTTP requests using the Authorization header like `Authorization: Bearer <access_token>`

 Notes and examples: